| ctomeegmiu13.jpg

 opposite of fair-mindedness (Watson.
 1925).
 The Dictionary of Educating presents

-2) of statements without critical scrutiny and challenge as to grounds and
+a comprehensive definition of what dogmatic means: 1) of a person given to highly authoritative pronouncements.2) of statements without critical scrutiny and challenge as to grounds and

 evidence.